3 Simple & Accurate Definitions of Understeer vs Oversteer

-When you need to cure a handling issue on your racing car, you want everyone talking about the same thing.
-This article helps you with that.
+When you need to cure a handling issue on your track car, you want everyone talking about the same thing.
+This article helps you with that by first making sure that when talking about understeer or oversteer, everyone is clear about what the terms “oversteer” or “understeer” mean.

-Below you will find two basic explanations of understeer vs oversteer.
+Below you will find three basic explanations of oversteer (also known as a “loose” car) and understeer (also known as a “pushing” car.)
 Some charts (for the brave) and a nod to the proper explanation (for the purists).

 Having a common understanding within your team is essential.
 Please refer anyone here whenever you feel you need more clarity.